Journey to “artist”

 I experience joy in making art, and I hope to share that joy with the world.

+1. During and after the pandemic, I had the idea to take a few art classes - I took one in papier mache which I found hilarious and childlike and fun, and then a class in encaustic and one in gouache.
+I remembered loving gouache in school - it was one of the only ways to go white over black without muddying it up.
+If you don’t know what gouache is (pronounced gwash), it’s an opaque (not see-through) watercolor that is less “fine art” than other painting mediums.
+As a contrarian, I love that.
+I love that you can’t mess it up the same way you can with watercolors - it’s so forgiving.
+And bold.
 During the gouache class, I was sitting at the table and was completely paralyzed.
 Everybody else was just doing stuff and I just sat there, staring at the white paper.
 I just couldn’t figure out how to start - there was just so much pressure put on only by myself.
 The teacher saw the state of me and said, “You went to art school, didn’t you?”
 And then she said - “Look, you’re not gonna be rich and famous with your art, so why don’t you just enjoy it.
-The only difference between me and you is that I’m doing it.”
+The only difference between me and you is that I’m doing it.
 She was a professional artist (meaning, she funded her life by her art) and seemed to be enjoying the hell out of it.
-She was a loud, bold, fabulous artist who sort of didn’t care about “the rules” (like using black in a painting.)
-I felt embarrassed but so uplifted - she gave me a few ideas to get started and after a few quick sketches in gouache I had made that first start - putting marks on paper.
-She saw the layers and said “you have to make art” - everyone else in the class agreed.
-It was what my inner self was saying to myself for 20 years.
-You have to.
+She was a loud, bold, fabulous artist who didn’t care about “the rules” (like using black in a painting.)
+I felt embarrassed but so uplifted - she gave me an “assignment” to get started and after a few quick sketches in gouache I had made that first start - putting marks on paper.
+When she came around to look at my sketches, she said “you have to make art” - everyone else in the class agreed.
+It was what my own head was saying to myself for 20 years - “You have to.

 If I had to describe my art, I would say - it reflects curiosity about the world - the energy, color, sense of humor and imperfection, connection, and sometimes discomfort that I see and feel daily.
 I transform organic shapes into conversations - the shapes react and respond to each other and the viewer.

-I hope you experience feelings of joy, freedom, honesty and connection.
+When you view this art, I hope you experience feelings of joy, freedom, honesty and connection.

 🙏💕🔥✨

-- Emily “Joy” Archer
+- Emily Joy Archer